0x80085/elixir-fedi-bot/README.md

 - [x] Block registration after 1 user signed up (becomes admin this way)
 - [x] Make deploy/publish ready if needed (scripts etc.?)
 - [x] Use Logger.info instead of IO.* for logging important messages
-- [ ] Enter fedi url from pleroma or soapbox or misskey or other popular fediware (needs more code, wont be just oauth I think...)
+- [x] Enter fedi url from pleroma or soapbox  or other popular fediware ~~(needs more code, wont be just oauth I think...)~~ Just wroks it seems!
 - [ ] ~~Grab video from nitter/twitter and add to twoot~~
 - [ ] Manage + put in DB:
   - [x] RSS URLs